jamespheffernan/mgt-scorekeeper/docs/implementation-plan/ghost-player.md

 ## Goals & Success Criteria
 - Setup flow offers a "+" Ghost option until 4 total players (real + ghost) are selected.
-- User chooses a real roster player (not currently playing) as the base for each ghost; the UI shows "Ghost (<Name>)" with a faded avatar.
+- User chooses a real roster player (not currently playing) as the base for each ghost; the UI shows "Ghost (<n>)" with a faded avatar.
 - Multiple ghosts can be added, each based on a unique, non-playing roster member.
 - Each ghost receives 18 realistic scores (gross & net) based on the selected player's index and hole handicap ratings.
 - Aggregate ghost gross score distribution aligns with expected scoring spread for that index (±2 strokes 68 % of the time).